-We evaluate \textit{MSA}'s performance on benchmark data sets for measuring lexical semantic relatedness.
-Each data set is a collection of word pairs along with human judged similarity/relatedness score for each pair.
+We evaluate \textit{MSA}'s performance on benchmark datasets for measuring lexical semantic relatedness.
+Each dataset is a collection of word pairs along with human judged similarity/relatedness score for each pair.